-- Candidates who satisfy the minimum criteria and who also identify as members of an ethnic minority population are especially welcome to apply. - A Master's degree or other post graduate qualification in a relevant subject and/or research area is an advantage. - Experience working/conducting research with normatively excluded populations. - Previous experience in health-related research would be beneficial to the post. - Have presented their research findings, either at national/international conferences or in peer-reviewed journals.
+- Candidates who satisfy the minimum criteria and who also identify as members of an ethnic minority population are especially welcome to apply. - A Master's degree or other post graduate qualification in a relevant subject and/or research area is an advantage. - Experience working /conducting research with normatively excluded populations. - Previous experience in health-related research would be beneficial to the post. - Have presented their research findings, either at national/international conferences or in peer-reviewed journals.

-Following an initial selection process, the appointed PhD candidate will develop, in collaboration with supervisors, a detailed research proposal focused on a distinct aspect of the described research programme (to be decided in collaboration with supervisors) to be submitted to DCU and that would be subject to the applicant meeting the full requirements for admission to doctoral studies at DCU.
+Following an initial selection process, the appointed PhD candidate will develop, in collaboration with supervisors, a detailed research proposal focused on a distinct aspect of the described research programme to be submitted to DCU and that would be subject to the applicant meeting the full requirements for admission to doctoral studies at DCU.